Nursing Homes

 Strengthen Frontline Oversight

-State survey agencies are on the front lines for ensuing nursing home quality and safety.
+State survey agencies are on the front lines for ensuring nursing home quality and safety.
 States conduct on-site surveys at nursing facilities to evaluate the care they provide and respond to allegations of noncompliance with Federal requirements from residents, their families, staff, and others.

 OIG reports have identified shortcomings in State agencies' effectiveness and recommended improvements to strengthen this safety system for nursing home residents.